Echo Beach | Chords + Lyrics

 ||: Echo Beach, far away in time :|| x16 to fade

-Plenty is going on in Echo Beach, the chords are more intricate than one may first suspect!
+There’s more going on in Echo Beach than you might first suspect—the chords are more intricate than they seem!

-If we start with the intro riff which later comes back at the end of the instrumental section, we get a few extensions.
+The intro riff, which later returns at the end of the instrumental section, features a few extensions:

-These chords could be either from the key of C or the key of G (more on this later).
+These chords could belong to either the key of C or the key of G—more on this later.

-Played like a riff, this is best described using TAB, so here’s a link to that part of the lesson: Echo Beach – Guitar Lesson with TAB.
+Played as a riff, this section is best explained using TAB.
+Here’s a link to that part of the lesson: Echo Beach – Guitar Lesson with TAB.

-After playing Echo Beach’s intro riff four times, we go to the next set of chords which will also be the solo and outro.
-The chord progression movement here is:
+After playing Echo Beach‘s intro riff four times, the song moves into the next chord sequence, which also appears in the solo and outro.
+The progression follows:

 ||: Am (VI) | G (V) | Em (III) | F (IV) G (V) :||